hopelessRomant/gasReport/readme.md

 # gasReport 🚀

-gasReport is your chill PyQt6 app running in WSL2/Linux that does one thing well: take your input gas amount + currency ISO code, talk to Etherscan, and show you the gas prices in ETH and your fave currency — safe, average, and fast speeds included.
+gasReport is your chill PyQt6 app running in WSL2/Linux that does one thing well: take your input gas amount + currency ISO code, talk to Etherscan, and show you the gas prices in ETH and your fav currency — safe, average, and fast speeds included.
 It’s simple, clean, and gets the job done without drama.

 ---